Music of Mexico

-The music of Mexico is very diverse and features a wide range of musical genres and performance styles.
-It has been influenced by a variety of cultures, most notably deriving from the culture of the Europeans, Indigenous, and Africans.
-It also sometimes rarely contains influences from Asians and Arabs, as well as from other Hispanic and Latino cultures.
-Music was an expression of Mexican nationalism, beginning in the nineteenth century.
+The music of Mexico reflects the nation's rich cultural heritage, shaped by diverse influences and a wide variety of genres and performance styles.
+European, Indigenous, and African traditions have all contributed uniquely to its musical identity.
+Since the 19th century, music has also served as a form of national expression.

+In the 21st century, Mexico has ranked as the world's tenth-largest recorded music market and the largest in the Spanish-speaking world, according to IFPI's 2024 and 2002 reports.

 History of Mexican music

 The foundation of Mexican music comes from its indigenous sounds and heritage.
 The original inhabitants of the land used drums (such as the teponaztli), flutes, rattles, conches as trumpets and their voices to make music and dances.
 This ancient music is still played in some parts of Mexico.
-However, much of the traditional contemporary music of Mexico was written during and after the Spanish colonial period, using many old world influenced instruments.
+However, much of the traditional contemporary music of Mexico was written during and after the Spanish colonial period, using many Old World influenced instruments.
 Many traditional instruments, such as the Mexican vihuela used in Mariachi music, were adapted from their old-world predecessors and are now considered very Mexican.

 There existed regional and local musical traditions in the colonial period and earlier, but national music began to develop in the nineteenth century, often with patriotic themes of national defense and against foreign invaders.
 Conservative general and president Antonio López de Santa Anna brought a Catalan music master, Jaime Nunó, from nearby Cuba to create a network of military bands on a national scale.
 He composed the music for the Mexican national anthem.
 During the French Intervention in Mexico, which placed Maximilian of Habsburg on the throne of the French empire in Mexico, many musicians accompanied his entourage and he established the National Conservatory of Music in 1866.

 Liberal President Benito Juárez saw the need to create military bands.
 Village brass bands proliferated in the late nineteenth century, with concerts in town squares, often on a central kiosk.
 During the Porfiriato, musical styles expanded, with Mexican national music, cosmopolitan music brought by foreign elites, and European regional music such as polkas, mazurkas, and waltzes, as well as opera overtures.
 Musicians had access to and used sheet music, indicating musical literacy.
 In some indigenous regions, new music and bands helped bring a level of unity.
 In Oaxaca, a waltz, "Dios nunca muere" (God never dies) became the state's anthem, linking regional patriotism with God.